Negativity (album)

 Negativity is the fifth album by American indie-rock band Deer Tick.
 The album was recorded in Portland, Oregon with Los Lobos' Steve Berlin.
 Writing began in 2012 during a challenging time in John McCauley's personal life.
 Album artwork photography by Anna Webber.
 It is the band's first release on Canadian record label Arts & Crafts.

+Reception

+The album received a generally positive reception from critics.
+Louder Than War called the album "a wonderfully satisfying collection of songs."

+Rolling Stone reviewed the album favorably, calling the album's songs "tight" and an opportunity for McCauley to flex their roots.